SenSat, a UK startup that uses visual and spatial data to ‘simulate reality’, picks up $4.5M seed

 Launched in 2017 by founders James Dean (CEO) and Harry Atkinson (Head of Product), SenSat turns complex visual and spatial data into what is described as “real-time simulated reality” designed to enable computers to solve real world problems.

-The idea is to let companies operating in physical domains — starting with the infrastructure construction industry — use AI to help make better informed decisions based on multiple variables, which are large in number and complexity.
+The idea is to let companies that operate in physical domains — starting with infrastructure construction — use AI to help make better informed decisions based on multiple variables, which are large in number and complexity.

 But to do this, first the real world needs to be simulated and those simulations injected with data that computers can understand and interact with.
 And that starts with using new technology to photograph the real world at a level of detail that goes beyond satellite imagery.